mudit2103/turingmachine/README.md

 # turingmachine

-will run in Xcode.
-It is a Universal Turing Machine.
-Test files included.
+Will run in Xcode.
+Test files included in the "test" folder".
+Word document included with program requirements.